blakeembrey/code-problems/problems/spiral/Readme.md

 # Spiral

 Write a function that accepts four arguments.
 The first two arguments are the size of the grid (*h x w*), filled with ascending integers from left to right, top to bottom, starting from 1.
-The next two arguments are is the starting positions, the row (*r*) and column (*c*).
+The next two arguments are the starting positions, the row (*r*) and column (*c*).

 Return an array of integers obtained by spiralling outward anti-clockwise from the *r* and *c*, starting upward.